Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Commands.md

 ### /delve
 Start a new adventure
 #### seed (optional)
-The value to base the random events of the run on
+The value to base the run's random events on
 ### /invite
 Invite a friend to an adventure
 #### invitee